 We have an Equality and Diversity policy which is available upon request, or is available to download HERE.
-This commitment spans all of Osprey Housing 's activities, and discrimination or harassment of any kind is not tolerated.
+This commitment spans all of the Group's activities, and discrimination or harassment of any kind is not tolerated.

 FREEDOM OF INFORMATION